 We can only reflect what this war meant to our nation - About 100,000 were sent overseas to fight in France, Belgium, Egypt, the Middle East, and Gallipoli.
 Of these, 16,697 New Zealanders were killed and 41,317 were wounded during the war.
 Approximately a further thousand men died within five years of the war's end, as a result of injuries sustained, and 507 died while training in New Zealand between 1914 and 1918 ? a 58 percent casualty rate.
 (Statistics)

-Medals Awarded: British War Medal and the Victory Medal
+Medals Awarded: British War Medal, the Victory Medal and Memorial Plaque

-every soldier and sailor who died, or was killed, between 4th August 1914
+family of every soldier and sailor who died, or was killed, between 4th